 By writing routinely, you will get to know what makes you feel happy and confident.
-You will also become clear about situations and people who are toxic for you — important information for your emotional well-being.
+You will also become clear about situations and people who are toxic to you — important information for your emotional well-being.
 This fights the feelings of being crippled or disabled.
 The emotional resolution comes when journaling improves amputation recovery

-Writing about anger, sadness, and other painful emotions help to release the intensity of these feelings.
+Writing about anger, sadness, and other painful emotions helps to release the intensity of these feelings.
 By doing so, you will feel calmer and better able to stay in the present.
 Writing about what is stressing you out encapsulates that stress and resolves it.
 Just another way journaling improves amputation recovery.

 Typically we problem solve from a left-brained, analytical perspective.
 But sometimes the answer can only be found by engaging right-brained creativity and intuition.
 Writing unlocks these other capabilities and affords the opportunity for unexpected solutions to seemingly unsolvable problems.

 Writing about misunderstandings rather than stewing over them will help you to understand another’s point of view.
 And you just may come up with a sensible resolution to the conflict.

 In addition to all of these benefits, keeping a journal allows you to track patterns, trends, and improvement and growth over time.
 When current circumstances appear insurmountable, you will be able to look back on previous dilemmas that you have since resolved.